rizinorg/book/src/configuration/evars.md

 The Visual mode has an eval browser that is accessible through the `Vbe` command.

+## Assembly Configuration

-### asm.arch
+### asm.arch: `string`

 Defines the target CPU architecture used for disassembling (`pd`, `pD` commands) and code analysis (`a` command).
 You can find the list of possible values by looking at the result of `e asm.arch=?` or `rz-asm -L`.
 It is quite simple to add new architectures for disassembling and analyzing code.
 There is an interface for that.
 For x86, it is used to attach a number of third-party disassembler engines, including GNU binutils, Udis86 and a few handmade ones.

-### asm.cpu

-You can use this configuration variable to define the CPU type.
-For example, if you had picked the architecture as AVR, you can choose your CPU type (ATmega1281, ATmega2561, etc) using `asm.cpu`.

-### asm.bits
+### asm.bits: `int`

 Determines width in bits of registers for the current architecture.
 Supported values: 8, 16, 32, 64.
 Note that not all target architectures support all combinations for asm.bits.

+### asm.bytes: `bool`

+A boolean value used to show or hide displaying of raw bytes of instructions.

+### asm.cpu: `string`

+You can use this configuration variable to define the CPU type.
+For example, if you had picked the architecture as AVR, you can choose your CPU type (ATmega1281, ATmega2561, etc) using `asm.cpu`.

+### asm.flags: `bool`

+If defined to "true", disassembler view will have flags column.

+### asm.lines.call: `bool`

+If set to "true", draw lines at the left of the disassemble output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside current block.
+Also, see `asm.lines.out`.

+### asm.lines.out: `bool`

+When defined as "true", the disassembly view will also draw control flow lines that go outside of the block.

+### asm.linestyle: `bool`

+A boolean value which changes the direction of control flow analysis.
+If set to "false", it is done from top to bottom of a block; otherwise, it goes from bottom to top.
+The "false" setting seems to be a better choice for improved readability and is the default one.

+### asm.offset: `bool`

+Boolean value which controls the visibility of offsets for individual disassembled instructions.

-### asm.syntax
+### asm.os: `string`

-Changes syntax flavor for disassembler between Intel and AT&T. At the moment, this setting affects Udis86 disassembler for Intel 32/Intel 64 targets only.
-Supported values are `intel` and `att`.
+Selects a target operating system of currently loaded binary.
+Usually, OS is automatically detected by `rabin -rI`.
+Yet, `asm.os` can be used to switch to a different syscall table employed by another OS.

-### asm.pseudo
+### asm.pseudo: `bool`

 A boolean value to set the psuedo syntax in the disassembly.
 "False" indicates a native one, defined by the current architecture, "true" activates a pseudocode strings format.
 For example, it'll transform :